MooersLab/MooersLab/README.md

 ### Writing log for planning manuscripts

 - [Writing Log template in LaTeX](https://github.com/MooersLab/writingLogTemplate).
 This is the favored format.
 LaTeX beginning users can easily use this document on Overleaf without any configuration.
 - [Writing log template in Org-mode](https://github.com/MooersLab/writingLogTemplateInOrg) Has all of the features of the LaTeX variant.
 Favored by many Emacs users.
 Org-mode is a powerful analog of markdown that can interpret LaTeX code blocks.
-Org-mode is vastly more capable than markdown.
-The coolest feature is tables that act like spreadsheets.
+- Org-mode is vastly more capable than markdown.
+The most remarkable feature is the tables that act like spreadsheets.
 If you are already comfortable with LaTeX, org-mode will be a step backward for writing documents.
-Nonetheless, it is still useful for literate programming (or interactive computational narratives) but the interactive display of large images has to be done in separate buffers.
+Nonetheless, it is still useful for literate programming (or interactive computational narratives), but the interactive display of large images has to be done in separate buffers.
 Org-roam is useful for knowledge base management, although Obsidian provides a cleaner experience.
 I still have trouble with org-agenda.
-Few people seem to have mastered it.
+Few people have mastered it.

 - [Writing log template in reStructuredText](https://github.com/MooersLab/writing-log-rst) reStructuredText is used by programmers for documentation.
 - [Writing log template in Markdown](https://github.com/MooersLab/writing-log-md) Markdown variant.
 Rendered to PDF by most good text editors.
 - [Writing log template in ODT](https://github.com/MooersLab/writing-log-odt) ODT can be read by Open Office, LibreOffice, and MS Word.